How to Add Captions to a Screen Recording in Chrome (2026)

 | Where the video lives | The vendor’s cloud | Your device |

-Loom’s built-in captions are convenient because the video is already on its servers.
+Cloud captions are convenient because the video is already on the vendor’s servers.
 That is fine for public demos and a real problem for a recording you cannot upload.
-A local file costs you one manual step and buys back the choice.
+Running the model locally trades language coverage and the SRT download for a clip that never leaves your machine.

 Which Caption Route Fits Your Clip